lnsp/koala/README.md

 <img src="https://github.com/lnsp/koala/raw/master/webui/src/assets/koala.png" alt="koala">
 </p>
 <hr>
 koala is a simple web-service for editing local zonefiles.
-It has basic authentication via JWT tokens built-in, usage in a production environment is not yet recommended.
+It supports basic authentication via JWT tokens built-in, usage in a production environment is not yet recommended.

 ## Dependencies
 koala requires a recent Go version (tested on `>=1.10`) and npm.